hacker-cb/.cursor/commands/github-workflow-autofix.md

      - Create pull request with summary of fixes: `gh pr create --title "Auto-fix workflow failures" --body "<summary>"`
      - Provide PR URL to user

+## Functions

+### Ensure Manual Trigger Capability
+**Purpose:** Ensure all workflows can be manually triggered

+**Steps:**
+- Check each workflow file in `.github/workflows/` directory
+- For each workflow, check for `workflow_dispatch` in the `on:` section
+- If `workflow_dispatch` is missing:
+  - Add it to enable manual triggering
+  - Commit change: "Enable manual trigger for <workflow-name>"
+  - Push to current branch

+### Create Fix Branch and Apply Fixes
+**Prerequisites:** Manual trigger capability must exist for all workflows (ensured by calling [Ensure Manual Trigger Capability](#ensure-manual-trigger-capability) first)

+**Steps:**
+- Analyze error details from failed workflows to generate meaningful branch name
+- Create branch name based on error context (e.g., `autofix/lint-errors`, `autofix/test-timeout`)
+- If error context not clear, use generic pattern: `autofix/workflow-failures-YYYYMMDD`
+- Create and checkout new branch: `git checkout -b <branch-name>`
+- **Fixing Loop:**
+  - For each failed workflow:
+    - Analyze error logs from failed jobs
+    - Apply fixes to project files in the autofix branch
+    - Commit changes with a descriptive message
+    - Push to the autofix branch
+    - Trigger workflow on fix branch: `gh workflow run <workflow-name> --ref <autofix-branch>`
+    - Wait for workflow completion: `gh run watch <run-id>`
+    - If workflow still fails, repeat the fixing steps
+  - Continue process until all workflows pass

 ## Checklist
-- [ ] Current branch and all workflows checked
+- [ ] Current branch/commit workflows checked
 - [ ] Waiting for in-progress workflows completed
+- [ ] Uncommitted changes verified (early check)
+- [ ] Manual triggers enabled if needed
+- [ ] Workflows triggered if no runs exist
 - [ ] Failed workflows and details identified
-- [ ] Uncommitted changes checked
 - [ ] Fix branch created with meaningful name
-- [ ] User permission obtained for branch creation and commits
 - [ ] Fixes applied and committed to autofix branch
-- [ ] Workflows rerun and watched to completion
+- [ ] Workflows triggered on fix branch and watched to completion
 - [ ] All workflows pass
 - [ ] User choice for merge/PR obtained
 - [ ] Branch merged or PR created